Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 The `completion handler` is a closure that is executed when your data task is finished and the response to your request has been returned.

+**Note:** *Using a completion handler on completion of a data task is only 1 of the 2 ways URLSession can return data.
+You can also call methods on an instance of the `URLSessionDelegate` when creating the session.*

 #### The .resume() function

 At this point, your network request has only been set up.
 To execute it, you'll need to start it.

 By **default**, Apple has set up all newly-initialized tasks to begin in a **suspended state.** So you need to call the `.resume()` function on a task in order to start it.

-#### The Complete Request
+#### The Full Request

-Except for handling the response, this code snippet depicts the order of the steps required to make our simple GET request:
+Except for handling the response, this code snippet depicts the complete set of steps required to make our simple GET request:

 ``` Swift